-This is an order given by the court declaring a person as an insolvent.
+This is an order given by the court declaring a person insolvent.

-This is an art of making the public aware of a particular commodity or service and inducing them to buy it.
-It is a printed salesmanship.
+This is the art of making the public aware of a particular commodity or service and inducing them to buy it.
+It is printed salesmanship.

 This is written communication informing that a particular transaction has already taken place or is about to take place.